DominicOrsi/F1-Stats-App/README.md

 Installing GreenSector can be done by first installing [Android App Studio](https://developer.android.com/studio).
 Then you will want to clone the repository to a folder of your choosing.
 Once you have first installed Android App Studio and cloned the repository you can then open Android App Studio and open the cloned repository.
 Once GreenSector has been opened in Android App Studio you will need to create an emulator to run the app.
 On the right hand side of the screen, near the top right corner you will see a tab called "Device Manager". ![device manager](/images/device-manager.png) After opening Device Manager you will want to click on "Create Device". ![create device](images/create-device.png) Choose any device you want and then select Android Image "Tiramisu". ![tiramisu android system image](/images/tiramisu-image.png) After the device is created you will be able to run the project by selecting the green run arrow in the upper right hand corner. ![run app button](/images/run-button.png) The GreenSector will know run on your computer for you to enjoy.

 ## Current Developers
 The Current head developer of the Green Sector project is [Dominic Orsi](https://github.com/DominicOrsi).
+An updated IOS and Android version is in the works.